- Group: Family of Origin, Adolescent, Couples, Women, Men

 Excerpt from The Gottman Institute.

-Dr. Dunn is an approved supervisor for both LPC and LMFT licenses (LPC-S & LMFT-A), and has a passion for mentoring therapists who are just beginning their journey.
+Dr. Dunn is an approved supervisor for both LPC and LMFT licenses (LPC-A & LMFT-A), and has a passion for mentoring therapists who are just beginning their journey.

 Dr. Dunn typically commits to provide supervision for 2 – 4 interns/associates at any given time and values the opportunity to give back to her professional community.

-If you are a graduate student in need of supervision, and looking for an experienced therapist to help you, please contact Dr. Dunn to arrange a meeting to see if you will be a good fit for one another.
+If you are a graduate student and your work site does not provide you a supervisor, please contact Dr. Dunn to arrange a meeting to see if there is a good fit.

 Dr. Dunn is trained and certified to administer the following assessment tools: